jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/label-has-for.md

     }
 }
 ```

-The `htmlForAttributes` allows you to specify which prop to check for.
-This is useful when you want to use a different property instead of `htmlFor`, for example `for`.

 For the `components` option, these strings determine which JSX elements (**always including** `<label>`) should be checked for having `htmlFor` prop.
 This is a good use case when you have a wrapper component that simply renders a `label` element (like in React):